Skip to main content

 Appropriate vs. Inappropriate Use of Copyrighted Material

 Copyright law allows for the "fair use" of copyrighted materials for purposes of teaching, scholarship, and research.
 Fair use is a complex subject.
-The following resources provide more information on fair use:
+The following resources provide more information on fair use and UC San Diego copyright policy:

 Legal Alternatives to Illegal File Sharing